 The video details the steps for transferring a patient supported with an Impella heart pump from one location to another, explaining that the AIC can be removed from the cart and placed on a bedrail for transport.
-After the patient is secured in the ambulance or aircraft, key steps include hanging the dextrose bag, plugging the AIC into a power source to keep battery charged and, if the AIC has Impella Connect®, enabling flight mode.
+After the patient is secured in the ambulance or aircraft, key steps include hanging the dextrose bag and plugging the AIC into a power source to keep battery charged.

 During transport, monitor the placement signal waveform and motor current to ensure correct pump position.
 If an alarm occurs, there are a few steps that can be taken during transport.

 - For an Impella Position in Aorta alarm, reduce P-level (flow) to P-2 until imaging is available upon arrival at the receiving hospital.

 - For a Suction alarm, since changes cannot be made to position during transport, assess volume status and if CVP is less than 10mmHg, give additional volume if necessary, to help resolve suction.

 - For a Purge Pressure Low alarm, assess for leaks or loose connections within the purge system.

 - For a Purge Pressure High alarm, assess tubing for kinks and ensure purge sidearm is straight.